pi43r/conversations-with-computers/Chapters/00_Hello-World.md

 [^10]: @millerArtistMachineWorld2019, p.122

-[^11]: Mordvintsev was inspired by a previous paper exploring the generative potential of CNNs from Karen Simonyan: Simonyan, Vedaldi, and Zisserman 2014.
+[^11]: Mordvintsev was inspired by a previous paper exploring the generative potential of CNNs: @simonyanVeryDeepConvolutional2015

-[^12]: Translated from the article ‘AAA - Art, Algorithmen, Artificial Intelligence’ at Kunstforum Bd.
-278. See @weibelAAA
+[^12]: Translated from @weibelAAA

 [^13]: Referring to typical AI stock images.
 Alternative imagery is currently gathered by betterimagesofai.org.
 See @BetterImagesAI